Ramjee Chandran: Career

 Chandran is also a jazz guitarist and has performed with other acclaimed musicians on stage.

-Ramjee Chandran was featured in the New York podcast Destination On The Left as a media expert.
+Ramjee Chandran was featured in the New York podcast, Destination On The Left, as a media expert.

 Chandran was invited by Bangalore International Centre to moderate a panel comprising leading animal activists and representatives from the Bangalore city corporation.

 Ramjee Chandran started The Literary City with Ramjee Chandran, under Explocity Podcasts in 2022.

+For the 2022 Bangalore Literature Festival, Ramjee Chandran was invited to conduct sessions with Mallika Sarabhai and journalist, Barkha Dutt.
+He has appeared in later editions of the Bangalore Literature Festival.

+In 2025, Ramjee Chandran’s novel, “For No Reason At All”, a roman-a-clef, was released by Penguin and has been favourably reviewed.